benmarwick/maualithicspaper/README.md

 Please cite this compendium as:

 > Authors, (2022). *Compendium of R code and data for Title of your
 > paper goes here*.
-Accessed 13 Jan 2022.
+Accessed 04 Feb 2022.
 Online at
 > <https://doi.org/xxx/xxx>

 ## Contents